jlr581/SLICKER/README.md

 ## Citation
 If using SLICKER for scientific studies, please cite

-Roberts et al (submitted), New insights from an East Antarctic ice core with SLICKER: Segmented Linear Integral Correlation Kernel Ensemble Reconstruction, *PLOS ONE*
+Roberts et al (submitted), Segmented Linear Integral Correlation Kernel Ensemble Reconstruction: A new method for climate reconstructions with applications to Holocene era proxies from an East Antarctic ice core *PLOS ONE*

 ## Building Source Code
 For systems with access to a FORTRAN compiler, source code is included